Civil-Data/Grupp24/README.md

 ### Lint

-- To lint the whole project run `make`
+- To lint the whole project run `make lint`

 ### Test